Portmore, Saint Catherine: History

-Portmore (Puotmuor) is a large urban settlement located along the southeastern coast of Jamaica in Saint Catherine, and a dormitory community for Kingston and Spanish Town, both of which it neighbours.
 On February 11, 2025, the Jamaican House of Representatives voted that Portmore be designated the 15th parish in Jamaica.
 This parliamentary action was ratified in the senate on February 28, 2025.

 Geography

 Portmore is on the south coast in the Parish of St. Catherine.
 It is approximately 15 miles south-west of the capital of Kingston.
 It is divided into two regions, the plains to the north and the limestone hills of Hellshire to the south.

 The most densely populated areas are located on low-lying reclaimed lands.
 Portmore consists of communities such as Old Portmore, Greater Portmore, Braeton and Hellshire.
 Portmore is one of the largest urban areas in St. Catherine with respect to human settlement, having a population 156,468(2001 census) and an annual growth rate of 4% since 1991.
 Greater Portmore is the largest housing development in the English-speaking Caribbean.

 Portmore is built on a generally flat plain facing Kingston Harbour with an intricate canal system which prevents flooding.
 Much of the land is reclaimed swamp.
 Port Henderson Hill, formerly known as Salt Pond Hill, is visible from neighbouring parishes and was a possible Arawak grave site because the Arawak buried their dead in caverns, which Port Henderson Hill is riddled with.
 The most famous cave is named "Twin Sisters".

 Formed through the amalgamation of various communities the city encompasses areas like Greater Portmore and even iconic destinations like Hellshire Beach.
 Some of the communities within Portmore include: